Create a failover cluster

 For clustered roles that require a client access point, a virtual computer object (VCO) is created in AD DS.
 By default, all VCOs for the cluster are created in the same container or OU as the CNO.
 Realize that after you create a cluster, you can move the CNO to any OU.

-To create a clustered role
+Here's how to create a clustered role:

 Use Server Manager or Windows PowerShell to install the role or feature that is required for a clustered role on each failover cluster node.
 For example, if you want to create a clustered file server, install the File Server role on all cluster nodes.